cfal/tobaru/README.md

 ## File-based configuration

-Configuration files are in the YAML file format. tobaru expects to read an array of objects, where each object is a listener configuration, or an IP mask group.
+Configuration files are in the YAML or JSON file format. tobaru expects to read an array of objects, where each object is a server configuration, or an IP mask group.

-### Listener object configuration
+### Server object configuration

 `address`: The address to listen on.